Ex-Formula One presenter Jake Humphrey ‘devastated’ by Eddie Jordan’s death

 “As I left his departing words were ‘I love you brother’.
 I love you.
 Brother.”

+In a post to Instagram, Harris said: “Sleep well Eddie.
+You crammed more into life than just about anyone else.

+“A pure force of nature.
+Funny, impish, clever, calculating and kind.
+They don’t make them like that any more.
+RIP.”

-Virgin Radio DJ Chris Evans said Jordan “lived a thousand lifetimes” and was “a real liver of life”.
+Virgin Radio DJ Chris Evans, who also presented on Top Gear, said Jordan “lived a thousand lifetimes” and was “a real liver of life”.

 Speaking on his breakfast show, Evans said: “I mean, he was fit as a fiddle.
 Clearly he was encouraging us all to get checked because we do know that various forms of cancer, the majority of forms of cancer, are now eminently curable if you catch them early enough – prostate cancer being one of them.”